MG Software.

 Frequently asked questions

 A test strategy is a high-level document describing the overall testing approach for an organisation or programme.
-A test plan is project-specific and details which tests will be performed, by whom, when and with what resources.
+It defines test levels, tools and responsibilities at the organisational level.
+A test plan is project-specific and details which tests will be performed, by whom, when, with what resources and according to which criteria the project will be approved.

 The number of test cases depends on project size and complexity.
-As a rule of thumb, aim for at least 2-3 test cases per functional requirement (positive, negative and edge case).
-Critical features like payments or authentication require more test cases.
+As a rule of thumb, aim for at least 2 to 3 test cases per functional requirement, split across positive scenario, negative scenario and edge cases.
+Critical features like payments, authentication or data integrity require more test cases, including security and performance tests.

 Related articles